We're planning a range of projects in the hills of Cringila which will turn the area into a new recreation park.

 Individual projects we're working on to make the plan a reality are described below.

 We're creating a series of mountain bike trails in the Cringila hills to suit riders with different skill levels, from beginner to intermediate and advanced.
 The mountain bike trails will cover around 11.1km.

 There will also be another 2.5km of shared-use and walking trails.

 Dirt Art Pty Ltd has been engaged for this project.
 They've completed detailed design, and trail construction started in April 2021.

 Trail construction will also include some weed management, planting, adding wayfinding signage, and managing some waste from past illegal dumping in the area.

 We're preparing a design to extend the current entry road and create a car park next to the children's playground.

 Construction of the car park is expected to start in June 2021.

-A detailed design is underway for an asphalt pump track.
+The detailed design is completed for an asphalt pump track.
 We're working to make sure it's suitable for all types of bicycles, skateboards, scooters, roller skates and roller blades.

-The pump track is planned for construction in late 2021.
+The pump track is planned for construction in early 2022.

-We're working on a detailed design for the mountain bike skills playground.
+The detailed design is completed for the bike skills playground.
 This will create a zone for riders to learn bike handling skills before riding the main mountain bike trails.

 The bike skills playground will have features for riders to practice balance, cornering, small jumps and drops.